senseexcel/senseexcel/README.md

 Value 5

-If you have two values selected (green) Value 2 and Value 4 the list will look as follows with the selected values displaying at the top of the list
+If you have values Selected (green): Value 2 and Value 4, Pressing the "Export data" button pasting the list into Excel will do so, again with a vertical orientation and the selected values displaying at the top of the list

 Value 2